lowagner/encod/README.md

 ## Usage

-As long as the total number of characters you use is less than 256 (any utf8 unicode character counts as one character), you can use the program to encode a file.
+As long as the total number of unique characters you use is less than 256 (any utf8 unicode character counts as one character), you can use the program to encode a file.
 The fewer unique characters you use, the more the encoded file will look like a random binary file.